-Are you looking for the right networking cable?
+Are you looking for a suitable networking cable?
 There are some things to consider first.
-In order to make the best decision, it is important to understand the options available for you.
+To make the best decision, it is essential to understand the options available for you.
 When networking, you can use either Twisted Pair cables or Coaxial Cable Assemblies.
-There are pros and cons to each choice.
-The need for a network cable can change depending on the situation.
+Each choice has pros and cons, and the need for a network cable can change depending on the situation.

 This guide will give you the answer.